-- Departmental Honors and Senior Honors Thesis: General criteria to receive honors in economics is listed here.
-Tips for writing a thesis, finding a topic and finding an adviser are also posted here. - Departmental Honors Recipients: A list of all thesis writers and the titles are posted here as well as several examples of recent senior theses. - Prizes: Here you will find information about eligibility for the awards and how to apply for them.
+- Departmental Honors and Senior Honors Thesis: General criteria to receive honors in economics, as well as, tips for writing a thesis, finding a topic and finding an adviser are posted here. - Departmental Honors Recipients: A list of all thesis writers and titles are posted here.
+You will also find several examples of recent senior theses. - Prizes: Here is information about eligibility for the awards and how to apply for them.
 A list of recent prize recipients is also posted.